 The Designated Shellfish Growing Area (DSGA) datalayer was compiled by the Department of Fish and Game's (DFG) Division of Marine Fisheries (DMF).
-Three hundred and three growing areas in Massachusetts have been designated by DMF's Shellfish Project.
+Three hundred four growing areas in Massachusetts have been designated by DMF's Shellfish Project.

-A designated shellfish growing area is an area of potential shellfish habitat, and all three hundred and three DSGA's make up the territorial waters (tidal zone out to the territorial line) of the Commonwealth.
+A designated shellfish growing area is an area of potential shellfish habitat, and all three hundred four DSGA's make up the territorial waters (intertidal zone to the state line) of the Commonwealth.
 Growing areas are managed with respect to shellfish harvest for direct human consumption, and comprise at least one or more classification areas.
-The classification areas are the management units, and range from being approved to prohibited (six different classification types in all) with respect to shellfish harvest.
-For example, one growing area may be composed of four classification areas, all of which are managed separately (have a classification type the same or different from the rest in the growing area).
-This layer reflects classification areas as of September 30, 2009.
+The classification areas (758 total) are the management units, and range from being approved to prohibited (five different classification types in all) with respect to shellfish harvest.
+For example, one growing area may be composed of four classification areas, all of which are managed separately (have a classification type the same or different from the rest of the growing area).
+This layer reflects classification areas as of April 14, 2017.

 In ArcSDE the DSGA data are stored in a polygon feature class named DSGA_POLY.

 The growing areas and their classification areas were defined by DMF shellfish project biologists.
 Compilation base maps covering the entire coast and islands were plotted at 1:5,000 using 1:5,000 Color Ortho Imagery and 1:24,000 USGS Topographic maps, all modified and enhanced by MassGIS.
 In addition, town boundaries, the territorial waters line and roads were plotted on these base maps.
 Shellfish project biologists compiled area boundaries onto the base maps, and these boundaries were then digitized or constructed using existing hydrography, town or territorial sea lines by DMF GIS personnel.
 Check plots were created and boundaries QA/QC'd by the biologists.